-In the previous chapters of this course we have used Ubuntu SDK-IDE as "official" development tool.
+In the previous chapters of this course we have used the Ubuntu SDK-IDE as "official" development tool.

-Now the situation is changed: UBports community decide to deprecate that SDK-IDE and his related tools like phone emulator (more info at: Clickable for Atom).
-The UBports community environment will be exposed in this section.
+Now the situation has changed: The UBports community has decided to deprecate the SDK-IDE and its related tools like the phone emulator (more info at: Clickable for Atom).
+The official UBports solution will be discussed in this section.

-If you don’t want leave Ubuntu SDK-IDE, an unofficial alternative, is use the Virtual Machine based on 16.04 with Ubuntu sdk-ide provided with this course.
-You can download it from this link
+If you don’t want to leave the Ubuntu SDK-IDE, an unofficial alternative is to use the Virtual Machine based on 16.04 provided with this course.
+You can download it from this link.

 The UBports development environment is composed of three parts: 1.
-Atom editor 1.
-Clickable as tool to build, compile an run applications.
-1. atom-build-clickable an Atom plugin to use Clickable from Atom
+Atom editor.
+1. Clickable as the tool to build, compile and run applications.
+1. atom-build-clickable an Atom plugin to use Clickable from Atom.

 Clickable is a command line tool to build, run and deploy Ubuntu Touch (UBports) applications.
-Currently the last stable version is the 5.0.0.
+Currently the last stable version is 5.0.0.
 To install it or get the official documentation visit this link.
-We don’t report here the installation steps because are already well explained on the web site.
+We won’t cover installation here because that is already well explained on the web site.

 Note: If you have a Nvidia graphic card, we suggest to use the open source Nvidia driver (named "Nouveau") not the closed source version, currently could be little issues using the new development environment.

 All Clickable features are available with his executable named "clickable" (is not necessary be root to use it).